-STEM stands for Science, Technology, Engineering and Maths, its initial objective is to create a environment where learning is done in a fun and exciting way developing skills which help students to become more independent thinkers.
+STEM is a curriculum based on the idea of educating students in four specific disciplines: Science, Technology, Engineering and Mathematics.
+The subjects are integrated into a cohesive learning paradigm based on real-world learning.
+This is done in a fun and exciting way developing skills which help students to become more independent thinkers.

-The Stem club is run by Miss Masih who specialises in the scientific element of the activities, Mr Taylor who specialises in the Design, Technology and Resistant Materials and Mr Sanghera who specialises in the mathematical element of the activities.
+The Stem Club is run by: Mr Chirara and Mr Browne who specialise in Design, Technology and Product Design; Miss Dowler who specialises in the scientific element of the activities; Mr Odams who specialises in Engineering and Mr Rippington who specialises in the mathematical element of the activities.